UnixJunkie/SEED-mirror/docs/source/publications.rst

   | Proteins: Structure, Function and Genetics, 42:256-268, 2001.
   | :raw-html:`<a class="reference external" href="http://dx.doi.org/doi:10.1002/1097-0134(20010201)42:2<256::AID-PROT130>3.0.CO;2-4">doi: 10.1002/1097-0134(20010201)42:2<256::AID-PROT130>3.0.CO;2-4</a>`

-The following is a recent review of the applications of SEED in the period 1999-2018, including a discussion on its strenghts/weaknesses in light of our experience:
+Review of the applications of SEED in the period 1999-2018, including a discussion on its strenghts and weaknesses in light of our experience:

 * | J.-R. Marchand, and A. Caflisch.
   | In silico fragment-based drug design with SEED.
   | European Journal of Medicinal Chemistry, 156:907-917, 2018.
   | :raw-html:`<a class="reference external" href="http://dx.doi.org/doi:10.1016/j.ejmech.2018.07.042">doi: 10.1016/j.ejmech.2018.07.042</a>`

+Recent assessment of SEED on 15 different protein targets, with a focus on its scoring power.
+Advantages, limitations and practical tips for usage are discussed:

+* | K. Goossens, B. Wroblowski, C. Langini, H. van Vlijmen, A. Caflisch, and H. De Winter.
+  | Assessment of the Fragment Docking Program SEED.
+  | J. Chem.
+Inf.
+Model., 60(10):4881–4893, 2020.
+  | :raw-html:`<a class="reference external" href="https://doi.org/10.1021/acs.jcim.0c00556">doi: 10.1021/acs.jcim.0c00556</a>`